guldcoin/Docs/blocktree-overview.md

 .

+## Git and the Blocktree

+"We definitely need to add the Sub-Module explanation and how dependencies work to create a decentralized internet with version control.

+After the call closed, Ira explained to us how dependencies at specific snapshots of commits work to create a local auditable version of that collaborator's perspective."

+"The Git mechanics will imply social contracts and organization."

+Curently, Guld officers and executives need to audit transactions, and make sure their node is up to date so the network can operate correctly.

+Observers, witnesses, and validators.
+In a legal sense, we want to create a platform of data distribution authority that in court can be declared to be "fully witnessed".
+From the main repo: one snapshot in time (one commit), and that's how you localize the context of a node.

+A double-spend is considered malicious activity.

+.

+### Submodules: Guld's super-power

+This is how we identify the state of the world at a specific snapshot.
+We can acknowledge other repositories at a specific commit, validated and vouching for the information and data within up until that point.

+"I acknowledge that I have seen Fernando's state of affairs as of this point."
+Signing as witness, not vouching for the content.
+The ledger submodule is a repo in its own right.
+It is a copy of the ledger at a specific point in time that you acknowledge that you have revised -- making any changes to it may be financially and/or legally binding.

+Mech of signing as witness is same as that for signee/debtor.
+Need to differentiate the types of commits to make sure everyone/everything knows what transactions are happening, what a particular transaction was.

+"In the end, it's a network of evidence, an electronic paper trail."

+.

 ## Interacting with the Blocktree

 Signing the commit that contains a transaction is the method by which you sign the transaction.